AnalystOlaide/E-Commerce-Business-Analysis-Project/README.md

 ## Executive Summary

-The business generated $12.4 million in revenue between 2020 and 2023, driven by a solid 33.4% year-over-year growth.
+The business generated $12.4 million in revenue between 2020 and 2023, driven by a solid 33.4% year-over-year growth, with profit of $3.6M.
 Customer acquisition also showed progress, reaching 50,000 total customers with a 7% growth rate, signaling steady market expansion.

 The e-commerce business continues to demonstrate robust financial health, achieving a total profit of $3.6 million and maintaining a strong average order value (AOV) of $249.
 Customer loyalty is a standout strength, with a low churn rate of 14.88% and 85.05% of revenue ($10.37 million) generated from retained customers—underscoring the effectiveness of the platform’s engagement and satisfaction strategies.